Wonderful integrates with:

 Bank-level security – Open banking uses rigorously tested software and security systems.
 You’ll never be asked to give access to your bank login details or password to anyone other than your own bank or building society.

-It’s regulated – only apps and websites regulated by the FCA or European equivalent can enrol in the Open Banking Directory.
+It’s a regulated pay online system – only apps and websites regulated by the FCA or European equivalent can enroll in the Open Banking Directory.

 You’re in charge – you choose when, and for how long, you give access to your data.